filipe-maia/flatcam/README.md

 [INFO][MainThread] FlatCAM Starting...
 ```

-TODO: This/These error(s) happen(s) sometimes while starting flatcam, and re-starting it usually solves it/them, so this/these is/are (a) minor bug(s):
+TODO: This error happens sometimes while starting flatcam, and re-starting it usually solves it, so this is a minor bug:
 ```
-C:\flatcam\FlatCAMObj.py:748: SyntaxWarning: "is not" with 'str' literal.
-Did you mean "!="? if option is not 'name':
-...
 Traceback (most recent call last):
   File "C:\flatcam\GUIElements.py", line 47, in on_toggle
     if radio.isChecked():